networknt/light-doc/content/tool/light-bot/jenkins.md

 on a build server.
 Also, it doesn't provide support for developer tasks as it can only run on the server not developers' laptop.
 For example, if the API framework version is upgraded, can a developer run a task on his local machine to update 18 APIs with the latest framework version?
+The Git branching model adopted for one of our customers is based on at least 2 standard branches running in parallel at all times; develop and release.
+Adding to this feature branches, issue becomes N*M.

 In summary, I think Jenkins is a monolithic application built as server centric approach and only support horizontal scaling.
 When we adopt microservice, architecture, should we start